 Several meetings have been held to allow residents a chance to ask questions and participate on improvements that are in the planning stages for River Oaks Blvd.

-The City of River Oaks usually places notifications in the River Oaks Newspaper and on the City's website when a meeting is to be held.
+The City of River Oaks usually places notifications in the River Oaks Newspaper and on the City's website.